-Right-hander Pierce Johnson is headed to the Reds, according to Jon Heyman of the New York Post.
+Jan.
+11: Right-hander Pierce Johnson is headed to the Reds, according to Jon Heyman of the New York Post.
 The details of the contract are not yet known.
+Johnson is represented by John Boggs & Associates.

 Johnson, 34, was a first-round pick all the way back in 2012.
 He made his big league debut in 2017 but didn’t stick in the majors right away and eventually headed to Japan in 2019 to pitch for the Hanshin Tigers.
 The result was a dominant 1.38 ERA over 58 2/3 innings of work in NPB, and Johnson then returned to the majors in 2020 and posted strong numbers overall across three seasons with the Padres.

-It was a performance so impressive that Atlanta chose to extend Johnson on a fresh two-year deal that guaranteed him $14.25MM, including a $7MM buyout on a $250K club option for the 2026 season.
-Johnson pitched solidly over the next two years with the Braves, posting a 3.36 ERA and 3.77 FIP overall across 115 1/3 innings, but he was unable to carry over the pinpoint command he had flashed down the stretch in 2023.
-His peripherals declined, culminating in the righty striking out just 24.8% of his opponents this past year, and the Braves ultimately moved on this offseason without picking up his option.
+It was a performance so impressive that Atlanta chose to extend Johnson on a fresh two-year deal that guaranteed him $14.25MM, including a $250K buyout on a $7MM club option for the 2026 season.
+Johnson posted a 3.36 ERA and 3.77 FIP overall across 115 1/3 innings in the next two seasons, but he was unable to carry over the pinpoint command he had flashed down the stretch in 2023.
+His peripherals declined, culminating in the righty striking out a diminished (but still strong) 24.8% of his opponents this past year, and the Braves ultimately chose to buy out his 2026 option.

-Now headed into his age-35 season, Johnson will join a Reds team that managed to squeak into the playoffs last year and has its sights set on doing so again in 2026.
+Now headed into his age-35 season, Johnson will join a Reds team that managed to squeak into the playoffs last year and has its sights set on returning in 2026.
 After re-signing Emilio Pagan to serve as the club’s closer, Cincinnati has continued to retool its bullpen by adding Caleb Ferguson and now Johnson.
-That trio should be joined by Tony Santillan to make a formidable late inning relief corps for the Reds, while former starters like Graham Ashcraft and Connor Phillips should provide plenty of upside now that they’ve moved to the bullpen as well.
+That trio should be joined by Tony Santillan to make a formidable late inning relief corps for the Reds, while former starters like Graham Ashcraft and Connor Phillips provide some upside but likely slide into lower-leverage roles.
 With a stacked rotation led by Hunter Greene and Andrew Abbott, Terry Francona’s pitching staff looks solid headed into the season.

 The question for the Reds headed into 2026 is mostly focused around the club’s lineup.
-While Elly De La Cruz is a budding superstar and players like TJ Friedl and Spencer Steer have proven themselves to be quality role players, it’s hard to know if the Reds’ lineup will produce enough on offense to carry them back to October this year.
-Players like Noelvi Marte and Matt McLain have shown great promise in the past, but have also struggled badly at times.
-Reclamation projects JJ Bleday and Ke’Bryan Hayes come with plenty of upside, but just as much risk.
-If the Reds have more planned this offseason after adding Johnson, it seems fair to suggest that adding more to the lineup would be the best way to improve the roster, whether that’s through free agency or perhaps a trade of someone like right-hander Brady Singer, who has been occasionally speculated on as a possible trade candidate this winter.
+While Elly De La Cruz is a budding superstar and players like TJ Friedl and Spencer Steer have proven themselves to be quality role players, it’s hard to know if the Reds’ lineup will produce enough on offense to carry them back to October.
+Players like Noelvi Marte and Matt McLain have shown great promise in the past but have also struggled badly at times.
+The same can be said for reclamation projects JJ Bleday and Ke’Bryan Hayes.
+If the Reds have more planned this offseason after adding Johnson, adding more to the lineup would be the best way to improve the roster, whether that’s through free agency or perhaps a trade of someone like right-hander Brady Singer, who’ll be a free agent next winter.

 Sounds painful.